andrew/ultimate-awesome/README.md

 - [awesome-ethereum-rollups](https://github.com/attestate/awesome-ethereum-rollups) - A list of resources related to scaling with rollups.
 - [awesome-FEM4CFD](https://github.com/chennachaos/awesome-FEM4CFD) - A curated list of resources on FEM for CFD.
 - [awesome-actor](https://github.com/GetTech-io/awesome-actor) - :punch: Awesome lists of actor model resources.
-- [awesome-solana-gaming](https://github.com/hoakbuilds/awesome-solana-gaming) - 🏎️ A curated list of gaming projects building on Solana 🏎️.
 - [awesome-natural-approach](https://github.com/IvanovCosmin/awesome-natural-approach) - An repository with language learning (natural approach, comprehensible input and Teaching Proficiency through Reading and Storytelling) resources.
 - [humans](https://github.com/learn-anything/humans) - Awesome Humans.
 - [llm-misinformation-survey](https://github.com/llm-misinformation/llm-misinformation-survey) - Paper list for the survey "Combating Misinformation in the Age of LLMs: Opportunities and Challenges" and the initiative "LLMs Meet Misinformation".